cdreier/instatxt/README.md

 instaTxt
 ========

-small nodejs app for fast text-transfer from browser to browser. hex colors are the defaults, and text only transfers from color to color.
+small app for fast text-transfer from browser to browser. hex colors are the defaults, and text only transfers from color to color.

 in case you dont like colors, you can use every string.